-When my oldest daughter was getting ready to go through the college admission process, my husband and I were clueless on how to help her.
+When my oldest daughter was getting ready to go through the college admission process, my husband and I were clueless about how to help her.
 It had been years since the two of us had gone through this process ourselves and so much had changed.

 We had no idea how to advise her on where to apply, which standardized tests to take, or how to pick an essay topic.
 Our lack of experience wound up making the process more stressful than it needed to be.
 We took advice from the wrong people and argued amongst ourselves mostly out of frustration.

 Luckily, in the end, my daughter wound up at a college that was a good fit for her.
 But her experience had a lasting impact on my husband and me.
 When it was time for our second daughter to go through the college selection process, we learned from our mistakes.

 We decided to hire a private college counselor for our oldest daughter to guide her through the process.
 The counselor was highly recommended and in many ways, she simplified the process for my daughter.
 She did a great job of making sure my daughter met application deadlines and reviewed her essays and applications for errors prior to submission.
 But the counselor also created a false sense of security.